When an individual is known to a State, or other accredited, VR agency at the time

 of the CDR, contact the agency for a full report about the individual, including medical

-reports relating to the individual’s current medical status and other data pertinent
+reports relating to the individual’s current medical status and other evidence pertinent

 to a determination.
-If data previously obtained from the agency (e.g., in connection
+If evidence previously obtained from the agency (e.g., in connection

 with the initial adjudication) indicated the case was closed and the individual states